 The full day trip includes all the exciting adventures of the half day trip, but continues with a hot riverside lunch at the experience provider's headquarters and a journey through the canyons formed by the previous lake and the historical site of Condit Dam.
 You'll have a chance to see the newly formed Lower Lower section of the White Salmon River and the spectacular Narrows Canyon before arriving at the Columbia River.

-Participants must be at least 10 years of age and it is recommended that everyone has basic swimming capabilities.
+- Participants must be at least 10 years of age

 Is there lodging nearby?

 Yes there is.
 There are several bed and breakfasts and camping available within a very short distance, and the nearby town of Hood River, Oregon offers a wide variety of possibilities for lodging.

 If the river doesn't go around in a circle, how do we get back to where we started?